SAE Institute: Partnerships with other institutions

 SAE is accredited in Australia and South Africa to award its own Bachelor and Masters degrees and awards degrees in Europe and at Licensed campuses via its partnerships with Middlesex University.
 Since 2013, SAE Germany offers a Master of Arts in Professional Media Creation through a partnership with the Institut für Computermusik und Elektronische Medien (Institute for Computer Music and Electronic Media) of Folkwang University of the Arts.

 United Kingdom

 In the UK, its campuses are in London, Liverpool, Leamington Spa, and Glasgow, providing industry-focused 2-year degrees validated by the University of Hertfordshire across eight subject areas – Audio, Content Creation & Online Marketing, Film, Game Art Animation, Games Programming, Music Business, Visual Effects, and Web Development.
+As part of the student led initiative "The Campus Label" in collaboration with Jacaranda Records, SAE Institute Liverpool offers students experience within many facets of the music industry including live event promotion, audio recording and production, content creation and artist management.
 SAE Institute is a validated partner of Middlesex University in London.
 Students enrolled in a validated programme will receive a Middlesex award on successful completion of their studies.
 All BA and BSc programmes are validated by Middlesex University.
 SAE Institute has undergone a review for educational oversight by the Quality Assurance Agency for Higher Education (QAA).
 SAE Institute became an associate member of GuildHE in July 2013, one of the two recognised representative bodies for higher education in the UK.